Baby-Proofing: 14 Tips for Your Home

 Keep in mind that when you go to family and friends’ houses they may not be baby-proofed.
 Babies are curious so be sure to closely watch baby so they don’t get into things that are unsafe.
 Outlets, cords, and potentially dangerous items safely covered or put away at your house may not be put away at a friend’s house.

 While baby-proofing gives you a little piece of mind and helps protect baby, nothing replaces keeping a close eye on your child as they begin walking and exploring their surroundings in a whole new way.
+Plus, some toddlers can reach higher than you expect!
 If you’ve planned ahead and made the environment as safe as possible, you’ll feel more comfortable letting your baby explore their surroundings, while keeping an eye on them.